-The demographic and economic assumptions used in the June 30, 2016 valuation are described below.
-Unless noted otherwise, these assumptions were adopted by the Board in December 2014.
-These assumptions were the result of an experience study performed as of June 30, 2013.
+The demographic and economic assumptions used in the June 30, 2017 valuation are described below.
+Unless otherwise noted, these assumptions were adopted by the Board in December 2014 based on an experience study performed as of June 30, 2013.

-1. Investment Return / Discount Rate 8.00% per year (geometric), compounded annually, net of expenses.
+1. Investment Return 8.00% per year (geometric), compounded annually, net of all expenses.
 2. Salary Scale Inflation - 3.12% per year.
 Productivity - 0.50% per year.
 See Table 1 for salary scale rates.
 3. Payroll Growth 3.62% per year.
 (Inflation + Productivity).
 4. Total Inflation Total inflation as measured by the Consumer Price Index for urban and clerical workers for Anchorage is assumed to increase 3.12% annually.
-5. Mortality (Pre-termination) Based upon the 2010-2013 actual experience.
+5. Mortality (Pre-termination) 1 Based upon the 2010-2013 actual experience.
 (See Table 2).
 68% of male rates and 60% of female rates of post-termination mortality.
 Deaths are assumed to result from non-occupational causes 85% of the time.
-6. Mortality (Post-termination) Based upon the 2010-2013 actual experience.
+6. Mortality (Post-termination) 1 Based upon the 2010-2013 actual experience.
 (See Table 3).
 94% of male and 97% of female rates of RP-2000, 2000 Base Year projection to 2018 with Projection Scale BB, with a 3-year setback for males and a 4-year setback for females.
 7. Total Turnover Select and ultimate rates based upon the 2010-2013 actual withdrawal experience.
 (See Table 4).
 8. Disability Incidence rates based upon the 2010-2013 actual experience, in accordance with Table 5.
 Post-disability mortality in accordance with the RP-2000 Disabled Retiree Mortality Table, 2000 Base Year, projected to 2018 with Projection Scale BB.
 (See Table 7).
 9. Retirement Retirement rates based upon the 2010-2013 actual experience in accordance with Table 6.
 Deferred vested members are assumed to retire at their earliest unreduced retirement date.
 The modified cash refund annuity is valued as a three-year certain and life annuity.
 10. Marriage and Age Difference Wives are assumed to be three years younger than husbands.
 85% of male members and 75% of female members are assumed to be married.
+11. Dependent Children Benefits for dependent children have been valued only for members currently covering their dependent children.
+These benefits are only valued through the dependent children's age 23 (unless the child is disabled).

-\The mortality assumptions include an allowance for future mortality improvement.
-The mortality table used was set in 2014 with an Actual Deaths to Expected Deaths ratio of 110%.
+1 The mortality assumptions include an allowance for expected future mortality improvement.
+The mortality table used was set in 2014 with an Actual Deaths to Expected Deaths ratio of 109%.